n8acl/n8acl.github.io/_posts/2022-06-21-posting-to-twitter-mastodon-using-github-actions.md

 First I give the job a name and then I only want it to run when there is a push to the ```_posts``` folder in the repo, basically when I add a new post file.
 That is what I am saying here.
 I am filtering the pushes on that folder.
 That way if I make an update to a static page like a contact page or an about page, I don't want those commits posts to the Micro-Blogging Services.

-We are also creating an evironment Variable that holds our status message we want posted.
+We are also creating an environment Variable that holds our status message we want posted.
 This creates the message from the commit message and includes the site URL.

 {% raw %}
 ```yaml